H3AR7B3A7/DesignPatterns/README.md

 Con:
 - Classes without public or protected constructors can't be subclassed.
 - Harder to find for programmers, so it will require some naming conventions.

+## Dependency Injection
+Dependency injection is a technique in which an object receives other objects that it depends on.
+These other objects are called dependencies.
+In the typical "using" relationship the receiving object is called a client, and the passed (that is, "injected") object is called a service.